 - share their learning

-Listen to Louise Bowen (Project Manager, Iriss) Near Me in Social Services - an introduction
+An introduction to Near Me in Social Services

-Listen to Janet Crozier (Knowledge Manager, Knowledge Services, NHS Education for Scotland) Near Me in Social Services - tools and techniques for remote communication.
+Listen to Janet Crozier, Knowledge Manager, Knowledge Services, NHS Education for Scotland

 Listen to Tanya Anderson, GIRFEC Development Officer at CrossReach – using Attend Anywhere to provide counselling support.

 Listen to Gillian Fyfe, Head of Digital at Alzheimer Scotland, speak about their experiences of using Near Me to provide support to those living with dementia, family members and professionals.

 Information to help you plan for using Near Me in your service can be found here.
 National guidance for Implementing Near Me in Social Services has been developed and you can find it on this page

 The links below will take you away from this page to other websites.

 - About Near Me - for service providers